-Lactose intolerance in children means that they are hypersensitive to milk sugar lactose, but not allergic.
+Lactose intolerance means that children are hypersensitive to the milk sugar lactose but not allergic.

-Sometimes allergy and other hypersensitivities give the same symptoms but allergy to the cow milk protein called casein can give more severe symptoms.
+Sometimes allergy and other hyper sensitivities give the same symptoms, but being allergic to the cow milk protein called casein can give more severe symptoms.

-This protein is in all milk products and you can be allergic to the protein as a child and as an adult.
+The protein casein is in all milk products, and you can be allergic to the protein as a child and as an adult.

-The symptoms can be similar to the ones you get with lactose intolerance, but you can even get problems like throwing up, eczema and breathing problems.
+The symptoms can be similar to the ones you get with lactose intolerance, but often with additional problems like throwing up, eczema and breathing problems.

 If your child has symptoms that is similar to lactose intolerance, you need to see the doctor.

-Blood tests and other tests can confirm if these are caused by allergy or hypersensitivity.
+Blood tests and other tests can confirm if the symptoms are caused by allergy or hypersensitivity.

 Lactose intolerance in children is not dangerous even if the problems can feel very uncomfortable.